WSU-cshimizu/ceg4110-group-project-code-crafters/deliverables/Requirement Spec.md

 * Requirement 2.2:

 ### User Story 3
-As a student, I want access to the voting schedule and deadlines, so I am aware of when to vote.
+As a student, I want to register and login to the system.
-* Requirement 3.1: The User interface will include a schedule showing first and last day to vote.
+* Requirement 3.1: The User interface shall include register and login form.

 * Requirement 3.2: